devgateway/ansible-ldap-auth/README.md

 * `ldap_sudoers` - whether to try looking up sudoers records in LDAP.
 If false, NSS will only consider local files.
 This would be useful to override generic LDAP sudoers with local settings (e.g. to disallow sudoers).

-* `ldap_tls_cacertdir` - where to install LDAP certificate.

 * `ldap_uid_min` - minimum numeric ID for non-system users, on most modern systems equals 1000.

 Dependencies
 ------------

-* `local-repo` - the role adding a local repository with pam-param and getauthorizedkeys RPMs.
+* `local-repo` - add a local repository with pam-param and getauthorizedkeys RPMs.

+* `ca-client` - install trusted CA.

 Example Playbook
 ----------------